 The list of countries featured on the list can change as can the number of schemes listed for each country, particularly where rules in the UK or in an overseas country have been amended and there is a knock-on effect on the possibility of making transfers.

 It’s worth noting there are many schemes listed from places such as Australia, Gibraltar, Guernsey, Ireland, the Isle of Man, Jersey, Malta, the Netherlands and New Zealand either because they are popular places for people to move to or from with the UK or because a market has developed in a particular place for accepting pension transfers.

 The overseas transfer itself will not count towards an individual’s annual allowance but any contributions or increase in benefits during the pension input period up to the date of transfer will.

 A transfer to a QROPS is tested against the lifetime allowance at the point of transfer as a benefit crystallisation event (BCE 8).
-A 25% lifetime allowance charge will apply to any excess funds above the lifetime allowance.
-The scheme administrator must tell an individual the percentage of lifetime allowance used up by the BCE 8 and if a tax charge is due.
+Prior to 6 April 2023, a 25% lifetime allowance charge applied to any excess funds above the lifetime allowance.
+The lifetime allowance charge no longer applies.
+However, the scheme administrator must still tell an individual the percentage of lifetime allowance used up by the BCE 8 and if a tax charge is due.

 There are a couple of points to be aware of relating to drawdown funds:

 - if the funds in question were put into drawdown before 6 April 2006, there would not be a test against the lifetime allowance on transfer to a QROPS.

 - if the funds in question were put into drawdown on or after 6 April 2006, then the amount tested against the lifetime allowance on transfer to a QROPS would be the amount being transferred less the amount originally put into drawdown.